ciscoheat/sveltekit-flash-message/README.md

 </form>
 ```

-As you see, `updateFlash` can take a second parameter, which is used to run a function **before** updating, so navigation events will pass through before showing the flash message, for example.
+`updateFlash` can take a second parameter, which is used to run a function **before** updating, so navigation events will pass through before showing the flash message, for example.
 If you're using fetch, this is usually not needed:

-### Example 2: Fetch
+### Fetch

+Since nothing on the page will update if you're using `fetch`, you **must** call `updateFlash` afterwards, both on v0.x and v1.0:

 ```svelte
 <script lang="ts">